Author: K.C. Wells & Parker Williams

 I do know these authors like to build strong foundations for their characters and relationships, which the slower pace accomplished.
 It was a bit too slow for me in the first half and Rob’s internal struggles with himself were kind of repetitive.
 The second half moved along better, as Rob follows Vic’s guidance, before agreeing to D/s interaction.
 I liked the gradual improvement, even when it took forever to get things through his thick head.
 There’s very little of the more common BDSM play, as most is more mental than physical.
 I really appreciated that Rob never loses his assertive, “bratty” nature, although his anger became childish at times.
 Jarod is featured once again, at first hostile to Rob’s entry to the club, but that changes later.
 Sometimes, the timeframe seemed muddled, where it seemed like months passed, only to find it was just a few weeks.
 It bothered me but I guess that’s a subjective thing.

 Although these stories have a formal club setting, it never descends into formal, stuffy activities or characters.
-Rob’s personality is a departure from subs depicted in typical BDSM stories.
+Rob’s personality is a departure from subs depicted in typical BDSM stories that you might of seen in video form at websites like https://www.m-porn.xxx/.
 There’s a different take on BDSM too, the focus less on scenes and equipment, and more on the feelings engendered by aspects of the lifestyle.
 It works as a stand-alone, with details from Alex’s book explained as needed.
 I’m definitely looking forward to the next book and the characters to be featured.

 About K.C.
 Wells: